How do you explain to your daughter how to vet sources?

 What is your Favorite Beatles song?

-Last time I made a list, it was 3.
+The last time I made a list, it was 3.
 Help 2 Got To Get You Into My Life 1 Tomorrow Never Knows.
-Re: TNK, I recently saw Paul, Ringo, and the Georges Harrison and Martin discuss its intricacies.
+Re: TNK, I recently saw Paul, Ringo, and Georges Harrison and Martin discuss its intricacies.
 But Help! is something I can sing with my daughter.

 Of course, Respect is a great cover.
 Since You’ve Been Gone has always been a favorite because it stifled deejays.
 But Sweet Bitter Love was in a quartet (or more) of songs that I played when romance went south.